-COVID-19, the novel coronavirus has impacted nearly every aspect of business from supply chain to fullfilment to marketing & advertising.
+COVID-19, the novel coronavirus has impacted nearly every aspect of business from supply chain to fulfillment to marketing & advertising.
 A global threat that arose in late 2019 that presented with symptoms of an average flu soon grew into an overwhelming force that has put the entire world on high alert.
 Currently present in over 150 countries, it’s highly contagious and poses a significant health risk to the aging and immunocompromised population.

 As it spreads, it has invariably altered the lives of nearly every person in the United States.
 Line cooks, personal trainers, CEOs, and hedge fund managers have felt the economic and social burden of coronavirus.